AT LAST-—HIS SECRET IDENTITY REVEALED!!

 Joe Tower is a creative director and cultural critic living in Colorado.
-Before that, he spent about 20+ years bartending in Chicago and Los Angeles and trying to be chill about things he absolutely could not be chill about.
-Nowadays, his work spans a wide range of mediums and channels, but the stuff that really matters focuses on fast-food binges, prestige TV nihilism, and the unasked-for defense of Speed Racer (2008).
+He spent about 20+ agonizing years succeeding as a bartender and failing as a writer in both Chicago and Los Angeles, and just in general trying to be chill about things he absolutely could not be chill about.
+Nowadays, his work spans a wide range of mediums and channels, from professional to side-hustle, thematically focused on fast-food binges, prestige TV nihilism, and an unasked-for defense of Speed Racer (2008).

 He’s not a critic.
 He’s not a historian.
-He’s not the reason Letterboxd has a character limit—but he oughta be.
+He’s certainly not the reason Letterboxd has a character limit—but maybe he oughta be.

 And he does that kind of thing a lot.